 Fig. 2.
 This figure shows the intra-consistency of the different methods.
+Solid lines represent methods that have been finetuned and dash-dotted lines

 Solid lines represent methods that have been finetuned and dash-dotted lines represent pretrained methods.
 One can clearly see that pretrained methods show a much more similar embedding, even at opposite ends of the track (50%).
 Our proposed method produces an embedding that is very distinctive, as far points on the track have very dissimilar embedding.

 Fig. 3.
 This figure shows the inter-consistency of the different methods.
 This is a measure of how close the embeddings from different environments are together (higher is better).
 Our method clearly outperforms the baselines, as a high inter-consistency is desired while ensuring a low intra-consistency for far apart samples.
-The numbers below each bar indicate the mean embedding similiarity μ and inter-quartile-range iqr.
+The numbers below each bar indicate the mean embedding similarity $\mu$ and inter-quartile-range iqr.

-similarity for close samples.
+Methods finetuned on task-specific images from the racing environment (solid lines in Fig. 2) generally show much less similarity for far away samples while retaining high similarity for close samples.
 Due to using 12 positive samples and augmenting the images at training time, our method achieves a much larger difference in embedding similarity than any other method.